The Glory Days

 Back to Past Exhibitions

-The Glory Days: New York Baseball, 1947-1957 explores New York’s dominance of the sport and the turning point that was 1957.
+The Glory Days: New York Baseball, 1947-1957, explores how and why New York City came to dominate the sport, how this changed by 1957, and how the events of these eleven seasons shaped today’s game.
+In addition, the exhibition uses baseball as a lens through which city life in the post-war years is examined, and contextualizes baseball’s dominance in the history of the city.
 Great moments and great players, the passion of New York’s fans, and famous, vanished ballparks are all explored through the greatest assemblage of baseball memorabilia ever exhibited—including photographs, film footage, ephemera, uniforms, sports equipment, trophies, and a broad array of treasured baseball collectibles.
-In addition, the exhibition uses baseball as a lens to examine not only the sport but also post-war cultural, social, and economic developments in the city.